-A newly published Insight from Stanford Business School tells us something we probably already know: when it’s difficult to predict the outcome, people become less likely to take risks.
+A new Insight from Stanford Business School tells us something we probably already know: that when it’s difficult to predict the outcome, people become less likely to take risks.

-Researchers found that when faced with a choice between being given $100 or taking a 50:50 chance of winning $200, most people chose the guaranteed $100.
-Similarly, when faced with the choice of definitely losing $100 or having a 50:50 chance of losing either $200 or nothing, most people chose the certainty of the smaller loss.
+Researchers found that when faced with a choice between being given $100 or having a 50:50 chance of winning $200, most people chose the guaranteed $100.
+Similarly, when faced with the choice between losing $100 or having a 50:50 chance of losing $200 or nothing, most people chose the certainty of the smaller loss.

-The second problem is that during times of change the options that seem to be ‘safe’ are not really safe at all.
-They fit with the way the world used to work but that is probably not how the world works any more, or how it is going work in the future.
-The ‘safe’ options are not as safe as we think, and that leads us into a false sense of security which actually increases our risk.
+The first is that the tried and tested options may no longer work: what seems to be the ‘safe option’ may not really be safe at all.
+It might fit with the way the world used to work but that isn’t necessarily how it works now or how it will work in future.
+This ‘safe’ option then leads us into a false sense of security which actually increases our risk.

-There are three steps we can take to address the inherent, human bias the researchers have found.
+There are three steps we can take to address the inherent, human bias the researchers found.

-First, we can help people to manage the levels of discomfort they feel when faced with uncertainty; then make clearer sense of the situations they face.
+First, we can help people to manage the levels of discomfort they feel when faced with uncertainty, and then make clearer sense of their situations.
 The tools of Chapters 1 and 2 of Inner Leadership enable this.

-Second, we can help people to identify the opportunities in any situation and then choose the best way forward.
+Second, we can help people to identify the opportunities a situation brings and choose the best way forward.
 Chapters 3 and 4 provide tools for this.

-And third, we can describe our chosen way forward in ways that inspire us and other people to want to make it happen, overcoming the uncertainty we feel.
-Chapters 6 and 7 provide tools for achieving this.
+Third, we can describe our chosen way forward in ways that inspire us and other people to want to make it happen.
+This overcomes the uncertainty that researchers found was critical, and Chapters 6 and 7 provide tools for achieving this.

-During times of uncertainty, human beings have a natural tendency to avoid risk.
-But with the right tools we can overcome that bias, reducing our risk, increasing our opportunities, and at the same time reducing our stress and increasing our enthusiasm and engagement.
+In a time of uncertainty, human beings have a natural tendency to want to avoid risk.
+But this can actually increase our risk.
+With the right tools we can overcome our bias, reduce our risk and our stress, and increase our opportunities, enthusiasm, and engagement.

 Have you taken a decision recently where the outcomes were uncertain?
 Did you choose what seemed like the safer option?
-Would you have liked to explore the alternatives, either to find the opportunities or be sure you were making the right choice?
+Would it have been useful to have explored the opportunities more deeply?